Teacher Resources

 This student noticed that the pattern of repeated notes ends in the last two measures, so he put a practice square around them.

-I have found that marking specific practice points is conducive to successful interleaved home practice.
-Having students mark challenging passages with squares or highlighting tape has been useful in my teaching practice.
-I always have students find and mark the passages themselves and explain why a particular section is more challenging.
-However, the word “difficult” is something that I’ve removed from my vocabulary in this context.
+Marking specific practice points has been especially helpful when structuring interleaved work at home.
+Students identify and mark challenging passages—often with a square or removable highlighting tape—and explain why that section needs extra attention.
+However, the word “difficult” is something that we avoid in this context.
 Rather, we call difficult passages “the fun part,” “the impressive part,” or, as one of my students puts it, “the spicy part.”
 This reframes challenges in a fun way that fosters a positive attitude toward practice.
-Students can cycle through the practice squares from all their pieces, creating context interference.
-The key is to practice each section only until it begins to feel easier—not until it is note-for-note perfect.
-This allows the brain to stay engaged.

 With blocking, once you know what solution to use, or movement to execute, the hard part is over.
 With interleaving, each practice attempt is different from the last, so rote responses don’t work.
 Instead, your brain must continuously focus on searching for different solutions.
 That process can improve your ability to learn critical features of skills and concepts, which then better enables you to select and execute the correct response.